UST Paskuhan: Present day (2009-present)

 In 2009, the Paskuhan was entitled as, 4 horas, 4 dias, 4 hundred days, 400 years to coincide with the university's countdown programs of the Quadricentennial Year.
 The celebration began at 8:00 p.m. of December 18, until 12:00am of December 19, which was 4 days before December 22, exactly 400 days before January 28, 2011.

 The Paskuhan Mass in 2012 was celebrated by the Very Rev. Bruno Cadoré, O.P., the Master of the Order of Preachers and chancellor of the university.
 Rev. Fr.
 Herminio Dagohoy, O.P., the university rector, served as the homilist.

 In 2013, the celebration served for a cause as mass offerings were donated to the victims of Super Typhoon Yolanda (International name: Haiyan).

 In 2014, the Paskuhan festivities were moved from December 8 to December 11 because of Typhoon Ruby (International name: Hagupit).
 The forthcoming visit of Pope Francis to the university in January 2015 became the main theme of the celebration.

 The programs in the 2015 edition were likewise modified because of the Typhoon Nona (International name: Melor).
 The Mass was moved to the Quadricentennial Pavilion and the concert was held at the UST Practice Gym.

 The festivities returned in-person in 2022 after 2 years of holding it virtually.
 The month-long celebration began on December 2, 2022, with the staging of the Christmas Concert at Plaza Mayor, opening of the campus lights, and Agape.

 Themes

 Light displays

-Pyrotechnic display has always culminated the celebration.
-Since 2011, pyromusical has become part of the program.
+Since 2011, a pyromusical by Dragon Fireworks culminates the program.

 Projection mapping was incorporated in 2015, where the UST Main Building was used as the surface.